susanpallmann/witches-and-wagers/README.md

   * Continued breaking the larger function into pieces to figure out which specifically aren't working.
      * returnPlayItems() is now working.
      * removeWagers() is now working.
+     * returnAvatar() is now working, this ends individual bug-fixing.

 - [X] 09/03/21: